Visiting a Napa Valley

 Courtesy of Trefethen

-This family-owned and operated winery is the only 19th century wooden three-level, gravity-flow winery still surviving in Napa Valley.
+is the only 19th-century wooden three-level, gravity-flow winery still surviving in Napa Valley.
 While your pup may not be interested in winemaking processes, learning about how gravity-flow production uses gravity to move wine around more gently than if pumps and other machines are involved, he will at least be happy that he is allowed to accompany you while you taste through the “essentials,” small lots,” “all reds,” or “seasonal” flights, so long as he stays on leash.

 1160 Oak Knoll Avenue, Napa, CA 94558, (707) 255-7700